alexandre-hallaine/Rainfall/level8/walkthrough.md

 level8@RainFall:~$
 ```

-We notice that the the user structure is allocated at `0x0804a008` for only 4 bytes, which is not enough to store the whole structure that is 36 bytes long.
-We also notice that the service buffer is allocated at `0x0804a018` (so within the same memory space as the user structure, since it is located between `0x0804a008` and `0x0804a028`).
-Futhermore we notice that the `is_auth` field is located at the 32nd byte of the user structure.
+We notice that the user structure is allocated at `0x0804a008` for only 4 bytes, which is not enough to store the whole structure that is 36 bytes long.
+Furthermore, we also notice that the service buffer is allocated at `0x0804a018` (so within the same memory space as the user structure, since it is located between `0x0804a008` and `0x0804a028`).
+Moreover, we notice that the `is_auth` field is located at the 32nd byte of the user structure.
 So let's simply calculate the offset needed to reach `is_auth`:
 ```
 0x0804a018 - 0x0804a008 = 0x10 (16 in decimal)
 32 - 16 = 16 bytes of padding
 ```

-We substract 32 from 16 because the `service` buffer was already allocated 16 bytes after the user structure.
+We subtract 32 from 16 because the `service` buffer was already allocated 16 bytes after the user structure.
 So we'll have to write 16 bytes of padding to reach `is_auth`.
 Anything written after that will overwrite `is_auth`.

 Let's craft our payload:
 ```